1950 United Nations Secretary-General selection

 The United Nations Secretary-General selection of 1950 took place as the Cold War turned hot in the Korean War.
-The Soviet Union vetoed Trygvie Lie's second term and offered to vote for any other candidate.
+The Soviet Union vetoed Trygve Lie's second term and offered to vote for any other candidate.
 However, the United States insisted that Lie had to continue in office as Secretary-General, pressuring its allies to abstain on all other candidates.
 When a Latin American candidate appeared to have enough votes to win, the United States threatened to use its veto for the first time.
 After a second round of voting with no candidates receiving the required majority, the Security Council informed the General Assembly that it had been unable to agree on a recommendation.
 The General Assembly then extended Lie's term for three years.

 The 1950 selection is the only time that the General Assembly voted on the office of Secretary-General despite a veto in the Security Council.
 The Soviet Union considered the vote to be illegal and treated the office of Secretary-General as vacant upon the expiration of Lie's original term.
 The veto has been respected in all future selections.
 In the 1996 selection, the United States found itself on the losing side of a 14-1-0 vote recommending Boutros Boutros-Ghali for a second term.
 Although supporters of Boutros-Ghali pointed to the precedent set by the United States in 1950, other members of the Security Council were unwilling to refer the matter to the General Assembly over a U.S. veto.
 Boutros-Ghali was forced to suspend his candidacy, becoming the only Secretary-General ever to be denied a second term.